 I’m all for using things until they fall apart, but when they’re broken, useless or simply no longer needed, it’s time to find them a new life.
 Donate, sell or recycle them if you can, but just make it a point to ensure they stop taking up space in your cupboards — and your life.

-If this sounds like a useful goal you’d like to adopt, following is a list of just a few of the items you probably have lying around but no longer need in your life.
+Following is a list of just a few of the items you probably have lying around but no longer need in your life.

 1. Old tax documents